Ctrlpanel-gg/docs/versioned_docs/version-1.0.1/Installation/getting-started.md

 ### Creating a Storage Symlink

-_Laravel requires a symbolic link to be created between the `storage/app/public` directory and the `public/storage` directory to properly serve uploaded files._
+_CtrlPanel requires a symbolic link to be created between the `storage/app/public` directory and the `public/storage` directory to properly serve uploaded files._

-To create this symlink, run the following command in the root of your Laravel project:
+To create this symlink, run the following command in the root of your CtrlPanel:

 ```bash
 php artisan storage:link